larsepan/UMF/README.md

 By larsepan

-This mod has served as a helpful foundation for other projects.
-I figured if I polished it up, maybe somebody else might like its simplicity.
+This mod originally served as a helpful foundation for other projects.
+I figured if I polished it up, maybe somebody else might find it useful.

 Happy adventuring,
 -Larsepan